Beatriz Oralia Reyes

 Research and Teaching Interests

-Reyes’s research interests work at the intersection of chronic disease prevention, program evaluation, and qualitative research.
+Professor Reyes earned her Bachelor of Science in Zoology from the University of Oklahoma and her Master of Public Health in Health Behavior from East Carolina University.
+She is a trained public health practitioner.
+Her research interests work at the intersection of chronic disease prevention, program evaluation, and qualitative research.
 Her research and teaching aim to explore the best practices for developing culturally appropriate and sustainable interventions by working with communities through the research process.
-In addition, her research seeks to understand the experiences and behaviors of those implementing health education programs.